 Hans Bol (b. in 1957, Amsterdam) is a Dutch photographer.
 A consistent, analogue approach to image and printmaking is what characterises Hans Bol’s photographic expression.
-He creates small, intimate, analogue, handmade prints.
+He creates small, intimate, mostly analogue handmade prints.
 His work celebrates and refocuses on the beauty of analogue photography, a craft with which he has occupied himself for over 40 years.

 Bol specialises in black and white photography and has been the regular printer of the Nederlands Fotomuseum in Rotterdam for more than 20 years.
 In that capacity, all the big names in Dutch photographic history went through his hands: Oorthuys, van der Elsken, Klein, Rotgans, Wessing, etc. The skills needed to thoroughly print the work of these photographers he obviously also uses when making his own work.
 Hans Bol is also a photobook maker, his artist books are often accompanied by hand-made collector’s editions.

 Previous exhibition venues include FOAM, Fotomuseum Den Haag, Museum Beelden aan Zee, Unseen and Haute Photographie.
 In 2020, Bol’s oeuvre was on view at a group show at Museum IJsselstein.
 His work is included in the collections of such museums as Rijksmuseum, Fotomuseum Den Haag, Het Nederlands Fotomuseum, Museum Beelden aan Zee and Fotomuseum Antwerpen.

-Bol is recognised for his depiction of birds as messengers of eternity.
-The crow, one of Bol’s favorite species, is also a metaphor for something rather universal.
+Hans Bol is recognised for his depiction of birds as messengers of eternity.
+The crow, one of Bol’s favourite species, is also a metaphor for something rather universal.
 Not only death, an interpretation that dates back to pagan times, but also an omen of happiness according to some cultures and mythologies.
 For White Crow, Bol uses platinum-palladium printing that results in warm-toned and slightly velvety prints.
 This technique, which stems from around 1870, is known for its long and subtle tonal scale which gives the prints a timeless quality.
-Making them is a true craft; when done properly, platinum-palladium prints can last for many hundreds of years.
+Making these prints is a true craft; when done properly, platinum-palladium prints can last for many hundreds of years.

-Click here to view the CV of Hans Bol
+Click here to view the CV